godthechild/week-1/Lab/Lab1-1/Readme.md

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer:
+Answer: checking each of 2 number in { 4, 5, 2, 8, 9, 1, 2, 4, 3, 1 } with the while loop sample the left number>right
+number the pair of number will be swap!!

-2. What if two numbers equal, what will happen?
+2. What if two numbers equal, what will happened?

-Answer:
+Answer: the same number will be side the another such as (4 4 3 2 2 1 1)

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:
+Answer: 27 times

 4. Why we need flag variable ?

-Answer:
+Answer: for repeat the process until the array will sort completely

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer:faster!! but it's not complete the purpose (the sort number) commit number :7bfb7d44